smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 Equi-joins look for equality in a relationship.

 Equality predicates can be used with inner, outer joins and cross joins.
-A cross join does not have an `ON` clause, but applying an equality predicate in the WHERE clause produces a result logically equivalent to an inner equi-join.
+A `CROSS JOIN` does not have an `ON` clause, but applying an equality predicate in the `WHERE` clause produces a result logically equivalent to an inner equi-join.

 Here are several examples of an equi-join.